On network coding for sum-networks: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main}}

-Define $m = p_1p_2\ldots p_l + 2$, where the empty product is assumed to be $1$.
+Define $m = p_1p_2\ldots p_l + 2$, where the empty product is defined to be $1$.
 We prove that the network $\spc_m$ satisfies the condition in the theorem.
-First, it may be noted that every source-terminal pair in the network $\spc_m$ is connected.
-This is clearly a necessary condition for being able to communicate the sum of the sources to each terminal over any field.

-First we prove that if, for any $n$, it is possible to communicate the sum of the sources by $n$-length vector linear network coding over $\F$ to all the terminals in $\spc_m$, then the characteristic of $\F$ must be from $\cP$.Let the message carried by an edge $e$ is denoted by $Y_e$.
-For $i = 1,2,\ldots, m$, the message vector generated by the source $s_i$ is denoted by $X_i \in \F^\bl$.
-For $i = 1,2,\ldots, m$, terminal $t_i$ computes a linear combination $R_i$ of the received vectors.
+First we prove that if, for any $n$, it is possible to communicate the sum of the sources by $n$-length vector linear network coding over a field $F$ to all the terminals in $\spc_m$, then the characteristic of $\F$ must be from $\cP$.
+For $i = 1,2,\ldots, m$, the message vector generated by the source $s_i$ is denoted by $X_i \in F^\bl$.

-Local coding coefficients used at different layers in the network are denoted by different symbols for clarity.
-The message vectors carried by different edges and the corresponding local coding coefficients are as below.